Spline Interpolation on Compact Riemannian Manifolds: Introduction

 A possible application of our work is to support the modeling of functions with local anisotropies, as presented in~\cite{pereira:tel-02499376}, through the deformation of the spatial domain.
 The key idea is that a non-stationary field defined on a domain can be rendered stationary by applying a suitable deformation~\cite{sampson1992nonparametric}.
 Identifying an appropriate deformation thus allows the problem to be recast in a stationary framework on the transformed domain.
 Then, although classical spline interpolation inherently assumes stationarity, domain deformation provides a way to construct splines that account for local anisotropies and work with non-stationary covariance functions.

 The contribution of this work is to propose a method for solving the spline interpolation problem on compact surfaces beyond the spherical case, extending it to connected orientable Riemannian manifolds.
-Within this Riemannian framework, splines with local anisotropies can be effectively modeled, and their finite-element approximation results in faster computation times compared to classical spline predictions.
+This framework is specifically dedicated to predicting phenomena that vary smoothly on the surface.
+Within the Riemannian environment, splines with local anisotropies can be effectively modeled, and their finite-element approximation results in faster computation times compared to classical spline predictions.

 The outline of this paper is as follows.
 Section~\ref{splines_manif} introduces the theoretical formulation of the spline interpolation problem on a Riemannian manifold and highlights its connection with kriging.
 Section~\ref{main_result} presents the main contribution, our finite-element approximation of the spline predictors, while Section~\ref{theory_fe} provides the theoretical foundations leading to this formulation.
 Section~\ref{sec_anis} describes a method for incorporating local anisotropies.
 Section~\ref{sec_results} reports numerical results on two analytical test cases, defined on the sphere and the cylinder, as well as on a global pollution study.
 Finally, Section~\ref{conclu} concludes the paper with a summary and outlines potential directions for future work.